goudreinette/blog/_src/posts/2017-03-27-implementing-multimethods.md

     Date: 2017-03-27T14:37:58
     Tags: Clojure

 [Multimethods](https://clojure.org/reference/multimethods) are one of Clojure's primary polymorphism mechanisms.
-They allow dispatch on an arbitrary number of arguments, by combine a dispatching function with one or more methods.
+They allow dispatch on an arbitrary number of arguments, by combining a dispatching function with one or more methods.
 Here's a way to implement them.

 <!-- more -->